What is a Keyboard on a Computer?

 Layout

-It provides the layout of KB keys on a computer, typewriter, or similar device, and there are different KB layouts created for users in different languages.
+It provides the layout of KB keys on a computer, typewriter, or similar device, and there are different KB layouts created for users in other languages.

 Modern computers allow you to configure and use layouts in several different languages that physically correspond to a single language.

-For example, in Windows operating systems, you can add additional layouts from Control Panel, or use programs such as Microsoft KB Layout Creator and KbdEdit to meet a user’s specific needs or solve problems that affect the entire language group.
+For example, in Windows operating systems, you can add additional layouts from the Control Panel or use programs such as Microsoft KB Layout Creator and KbdEdit to meet a user’s specific needs or solve problems that affect the entire language group.

 A KB performs its functions using a microcontroller.
 These microcontrollers have a program installed for operation and perform the discovery of the keys when any key is pressed, thereby determining which ones to write.